My Name Is Pauli Murray

-My Name Is Pauli Murray is an 2021 American documentary film, directed by Betsy West and Julie Cohen, written by West, Cohen, Talleah Bridges McMahon and Cinque Northern.
+My Name Is Pauli Murray is a 2021 American documentary film directed by Betsy West and Julie Cohen, written by West, Cohen, Talleah Bridges McMahon and Cinque Northern.
 It follows the life of lawyer and activist Pauli Murray.

 The film had its world premiere at the Sundance Film Festival on January 31, 2021.
-It was released in a limited release on September 17, 2021, prior to digital streaming on Prime Video on October 1, 2021, by Amazon Studios.
+A limited release followed on September 17, 2021, prior to digital streaming on Prime Video on October 1, 2021, by Amazon Studios.

 Synopsis

 The film follows the life of lawyer and activist Pauli Murray who was instrumental in arguing the equal protection clause of the fourteenth amendment outlawed discrimination based on sex.
 Several scholars of Murray's work are featured in the film including Brittney Cooper and Rosalind Rosenberg.
 Rosenberg's research for the book Jane Crow: The Life of Pauli Murray is also highlighted.
 The film includes significant coverage of Murray's papers housed at the Schlesinger library.
 Murray's influence on Ruth Bader Ginsburg is covered in detail throughout the film.